 Sometimes, you need to decide if something is a fact by using the preponderance of the evidence.

 I’ll give you my own genealogy case study on this.

 While I was not able to confirm some of the more colorful stories of our past — an opera singer who dropped dead while singing on stage, a woman on her wedding day dressed in white with a severe toothache who had to be taken to the dentist and died on his chair, etc. — I did have what I consider to be “big wins” as far as research goes.

-Maria Supek’s sister’s (Nancy Ellis) funeral newspaper article said that she was born in Budapest, Hungary and immigrated to the United States at the age of 15.
-The newspaper article also said that her parents were Mr. and Mrs. John Supek.
+Maria Supek’s sister’s (Nancy Ellis) obituary said she was born in Budapest, Hungary and immigrated to the United States at the age of 15.
+The newspaper article also said her parents were Mr. and Mrs. John Supek.
 From this, you would gather that Maria, my great-great-grandmother, was probably born in Budapest as well.
 But I dug deeper.